 - Gift Aid

 These events are all held on Saturdays from 10am to 3.30pm and are free of charge, but booking is essential.
-The 2018 schedule will be published in May, after the APCM's are completed.
+The following dates for 2018 have been arranged:

 Annual Accounts Workshops